mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Cloud/index.md

 ![MAMP](/en/MAMP-PRO-Mac/Settings/Cloud/toolBar.png)

-The "Cloud" entry in the sidebar.
+The "transmission" entry next to the cloud icon on the sidebar.

 ![MAMP](/en/MAMP-PRO-Mac/Settings/Cloud/sideBar.png)

 ---

-More information on your host cloud settings can be found [here](../Hosts/Cloud).
+More information on your host cloud functions can be found [here](../Hosts/Cloud).